official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 we have to close …”

-178. Mr Blair visited Washington on 7 November for talks with President Bush, primarily about Afghanistan.98
+178. Mr Blair visited Washington on 7 November for talks with President Bush, primarily about Afghanistan.[^98]

-94 Minute McKane to Manning, 2 November 2001, ‘Iraq’.
+[^94]: Minute McKane to Manning, 2 November 2001, ‘Iraq’.
-95 Statement, November 2009, page 5.
+[^95]: Statement, November 2009, page 5.
-96 Public hearing, 24 November 2009, page 46.
+[^96]: Public hearing, 24 November 2009, page 46.
-97 Letter Meyer to Straw, 5 November 2001, ‘America after 11 September’.
+[^97]: Letter Meyer to Straw, 5 November 2001, ‘America after 11 September’.
-98 Letter Manning to Rice, 8 November 2001, [untitled].
+[^98]: Letter Manning to Rice, 8 November 2001, [untitled].

 344

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

-179. Mr Blair gave President Bush a Note during their private meeting, which, under a section on ‘International Initiatives’, referred to the need for a new UN resolution on Iraq and a wider ‘WMD Agreement’.99
+179. Mr Blair gave President Bush a Note during their private meeting, which, under a section on ‘International Initiatives’, referred to the need for a new UN resolution on Iraq and a wider ‘WMD Agreement’.[^99]

-180. The record of the meetings contains no information about discussions of Iraq.100
+180. The record of the meetings contains no information about discussions of Iraq.[^100]

-181. The Government has confirmed that a telephone conversation between Mr Blair and President Bush on 12 November did take place but it has been unable to find a record of the conversation.101 Other papers indicate that the conversation focused primarily on Afghanistan.
+181. The Government has confirmed that a telephone conversation between Mr Blair and President Bush on 12 November did take place but it has been unable to find a record of the conversation.[^101] Other papers indicate that the conversation focused primarily on Afghanistan.

 182. In mid-November Mr Powell suggested that, after Afghanistan, the UK should